Why pursue a master’s degree in biology?

 Advisement

-Meet with the Graduate Advisor (Prof. David Lahti) to discuss your course plans and long-range goals as soon as possible upon entry into the program, and then annually thereafter to assure your continued success.
+To get the most out of your MA journey and ensure your continued success, please meet with the Graduate Advisor (Prof. David Lahti) to discuss your academic plans as soon as possible upon entry into the program, and then annually thereafter.

-As soon as possible after acceptance, find a Biology professor (see our research interests) to mentor you.
-Your mentor can advise you on your research, may help you choose courses, and will guide you as you prepare the review article or research thesis that forms your capstone degree requirement (more info below).
+As soon as possible after acceptance, find a faculty mentor who can advise you on your research and on the preparation of the review article or thesis that forms your capstone MA requirement (more info below) and who may help you select courses.

 Coursework

-You can apply any 600- and 700-level courses toward your degree—you create your own curriculum based on your interests!
-Below are some policies governing courses and credits.
+You can apply any 600- and 700-level courses that interest you toward your degree.
+Below are some policies on courses and credits.

-- We welcome transfer students!
-You may transfer ≤12 credits from another school to the Biology MA program if you received a B- grade or better.
-To do so, submit the Advanced Standing Evaluation form, by the end of your second semester.
+• You may transfer ≤ 12 credits from another school to the Biology MA program if you received a grade of ≥ B-.
+To do so, submit the Advanced Standing Evaluation form, by the end of your 2nd semester.
 When transferring credits from another CUNY college, your grades will transfer too and be incorporated into your GPA.

 Two tracks

 There are two tracks to fulfil the MA (Biology) degree requirements.
-You may choose or switch at any point, but as each track’s final requirements take time, it is best to plan and seek advice in advance.
+You may choose or switch any time, but since it takes time to meet each track’s final requirements, it is best to plan and seek advice in advance.

 Michelle Mendoza (left) enrolled in the course-intensive MA.
 At her oral defense in 2023, she presented quality independent research that merited a shift to the research-intensive track.
 This rare achievement made her mentor (Prof Joanna Coleman, at right) so proud.